 Tracks like that can then be credited however one pleases.
 Anokute gives an example of how those writing and production credits you see on liner notes and Wikipedia, and which many take as gospel, are open to manipulation.
 “We don’t have to credit any producer on any album,” he states.
 “It’s not the law, it’s a courtesy.
 Imagine I’m Berry Gordy at Motown Records.
 I hire Smokey Robinson to produce a record, I pay for the master, I can put it out as ‘produced by Berry Gordy’.”

-I ask Fraser T Smith what would happen if one of his songs ended up in the hands of—to pluck a name out of the air—Beyoncé.
-He's presented with a hypothetical scenario: She wants the song, but wants Fraser's name taken off.
-"No," Smith says.
+I ask Fraser T Smith what would happen if one of his songs ended up in the hands of — to pluck a name out of the air — Beyoncé.
+He’s presented with a hypothetical scenario: she wants the song, but wants Fraser’s name taken off.
+“No,” Smith says.
 But is there room for financial negotiation?
-"No." How about five million cash?
-"No. Hand on heart.
-That sets a terrible precedent."
+“No.” How about $5m cash?
+“No. Hand on heart.
+That sets a terrible precedent.”
 But he does make a concession.
-"I'm in a very fortunate position, having earned money from songs over the years.
-If you're asking what I'd have done 15 years ago, that's a different question."
+“I’m in a very fortunate position, having earned money from songs over the years.
+If you’re asking what I’d have done fifteen years ago, that’s a different question.”

 And that’s a real question that faces a lot of producers, particularly in the electronic sphere, where ghostproduction is as problematic as ghostwriting is for the Drakes of this world.
 Chris Anokute explains: “There’ll be some kid from Sweden who’s a genius on Ableton Live, and some DJ will give them $50,000 for 20 beats.
 They want to get into the business, so they say yes.
 But nobody puts a gun to your head and says sign over the music.
 You do have a choice.
 You can say no.”